 Compression: No

-The table below gives a side-by-side look at the main differences.
+The table below shows the clearest side-by-side differences.

 Comparison Table